We are not currently recruiting volunteers for the Read Aloud Program. Please check back in July to volunteer for next school year.

 - Bilingual volunteers are especially needed.

-- Pick up books on the hold shelf once a week at a Denver Public Library branch.
+- Pick up Read Aloud books at a Denver Public Library branch once a week.

 - Prepare for storytimes by reading the books aloud before class time.

-- Include developmentally beneficially activities such as singing, rhymes or dancing in
+- Include developmentally beneficial activities such as singing, rhymes or dancing in

 - Promote Denver Public Library resources and services.